-Problem alcohol and drug use can significantly impact physical and mental health and have longterm social impacts, including family break-ups, domestic abuse, unemployment, homelessness and financial problems.
+Problem alcohol and drug use can significantly impact physical and mental health and have long-term social impacts, including family break-ups, domestic abuse, unemployment, homelessness and financial problems.
 There are increased risks of accidents, injuries, violence and antisocial behaviour.

-In line with the local authority, standardised rates of alcohol admission for the partnership area decreased over the period.
-Drug-related admission rates are significantly lower than in Scotland, are not different from the local authority and exhibit a similar upward trend.
+Standardised rates of alcohol admission for the partnership area are relatively low compared to Scotland, with significant variation in alcohol-related admissions by intermediate geography area.
+Drug-related admission rates are not significantly different from the local authority and exhibit a similar upward trend.